 The reward for taking on that kind of risk though, is the potential for a higher investment return.
 If you’re investing for the long term, you’re likely to make more money by selecting assets with higher risk profiles: like shares.
 If you can withstand the volatility (that is, prices moving both up and down) you will likely make more money than if you’d invested in something like cash, which has very little risk at all in comparison.

 That said, if you have short term goals, like a holiday or a new frock, then cash might be the way to go for your investments!

 When you’re looking to build a healthy mix of different investment types, you’ve got quite a few options.

-Deep breath (and here are only some of them): shares and share managed funds, corporate and municipal bonds, bond managed funds, lifecycle funds, exchange-traded funds, money market funds, and US Treasury securities, Australian bonds.
+Deep breath (and here are only some of them): shares and share managed funds, corporate and municipal bonds, bond managed funds, lifecycle funds, exchange-traded funds, money market funds, US Treasury securities, and Australian bonds.

 But let’s take a look at the three major asset classes.